 FRESH WATER: Atmocean’s ZER/O technology directly increases the supply of fresh water for sustainable agriculture, in coastal desert regions where water supply already is over-allocated or more likely, not available.

 CLIMATE CHANGE: Atmospheric CO2 levels, mostly due to burning fossil fuels, are above 400ppm, the highest in 800,000 years.
 CO2 is scientifically proven as the primary moderator of global temperatures.
 Excess CO2 traps heat in the atmosphere.
-Direct outcomes include: widespread warming which affects human health, agricultural productivity, more powerful storms & flooding; sea-level rise from ice cap & glacial melting; ocean acidification; warming oceans are reducing plankton levels (the source of half our oxygen); and many other spin-on impacts.
+Direct outcomes include: widespread warming which affects human health, increased variable agricultural productivity, more powerful storms & flooding; sea-level rise from ice cap & glacial melting; ocean acidification; reduction of plankton levels (the source of half our oxygen) from warming oceans; and many other negative feedback cycles.
 Yet global political leaders continue to subsidize fossil fuels, even in spite of the signing of the Paris Climate Accord.
 Action is needed by business and private investors to mitigate the rise in CO2.
 By greening the coastal deserts, Atmocean makes a dent in this problem, as the green cropland absorbs atmospheric CO2 by photosynthesis and does so while taking into account people, environment, and the economy.